A complete natural escape from the busy streets of Washington, DC. The rugged and rocky terrain of the Valley Trail - South

 is a mostly smooth trail traversing the entire western side of Rock Creek Park.
 Eventually, you'll cross over Military Road.

-Continue on the bike path for roughly .25 mile before jumping back on the dirt up to the Maryland border.
+Continue on the bike path for roughly .25 miles before jumping back on the dirt up to the Maryland border.

 At the border, cross the road/creek to pick up the Valley Trail - North